cloudflare/cloudflare-docs/content/cache/about/default-cache-behavior.md

 Cloudflare cacheable file limits:

 - Free, Pro and Business customers have a limit of 512MB.
 - For Enterprise customers the default maximum cacheable file size is 5GB.
-Contact [Customer Support](https://support.cloudflare.com/hc/articles/200172476) to request a limit increase.
+Contact your account team to request a limit increase.

 ## Cloudflare cache responses